-Before you start trying on your clothes to see what fits and you start organising what you do and don’t want to take, get yourself familiar with the luggage allowances of the airline you’re travelling with.
+Before you start trying on clothes and organising what you do and don’t want to take, get yourself familiar with the luggage allowances of the airline you’re travelling with.

-Each airline may allow different weights and suitcase sizes, both for checked luggage and cabin luggage.
-Familiarise yourself with the exact specifications so you know what you’ve got to work with from the start.
-There’s nothing worse than gleefully zipping up your suitcase to find that you’re 5kg over the allowance!
+Each airline will allow different weights and suitcase sizes, both for checked luggage and cabin luggage.
+Find out what yours is before you start packing.
+There’s nothing worse than gleefully zipping up your

-Top tip: Make sure you’ve packed all of these in clear bags before you get to the airport – there’s nothing worse than having to empty out all of the contents of your suitcase in front of many other frustrated holidaymakers!
+Top tip: Make sure you’ve packed all of these in clear bags before you get to the airport so you don’t have to empty out all of the contents of your suitcase in front of many other frustrated holidaymakers!
 Pop these items into the front pocket of your suitcase so you can quickly grab them.

 It’s a myth that having a designer suitcase will lead to upgraded travel (in fact, thieves are more likely to take an interest in it) so don’t spend a fortune on your case this year.
 Buy something that will suit your needs and the luggage restrictions of the airline you’re travelling with.

 Always lock your suitcase, particularly if you’re checking it in.
-Having unlocked luggage could void your insurance if it was stolen or some of the contents were.
+Having unlocked luggage can void your insurance if it gets stolen or any of the contents are taken.

 Top tip: If you’re travelling to America, it’s compulsory to have TSA-approved locks on cases.

-While you may get excited packing clothes for your holiday, is it really necessary to take 10 different tops when you’re only going for a week?
-Try to cut down on your clothing by a third as this is the amount that most people over pack by.
+While you may get excited packing clothes for your holiday, is it really necessary to take ten different tops when you’re only going for a week?
+Try to cut down on your clothing by a third as this is the amount that most people over-pack by.
 If you do this, you might be able to take an extra book with you instead (however, if you’re a pro-packer, you’ll have already transferred your holiday reading material onto your tablet!).